2022 Municipal Corporation of Delhi election

 Municipal elections were held in Delhi on 4 December 2022 to elect 250 councillors of the Municipal Corporation of Delhi.
 The counting of the votes and declaration of results took place on 7 December 2022.

-The Aam Aadmi Party won a simple majority in the corporation.
 This was the maiden election to the municipal corporation since its reunification in May 2022.

 Background

 The tenure of the North Delhi Municipal Corporation, South Delhi Municipal Corporation, and East Delhi Municipal Corporation concluded on 18 May 2022.
 The previous municipal elections were held in April 2017 to elect the councillors of the three municipal corporations.

 Re-merger of municipal corporations

 In March 2022, the Delhi State Election Commission indefinitely deferred the municipal elections that were scheduled to be held in April 2022.
 On 22 March, the Union Government approved the Delhi Municipal Corporation (Amendment) Bill to re-merge the three municipal corporations into a unified body.
 The unified Municipal Corporation of Delhi formally came into existence from 22 May 2022.